Revenge Bedtime Procrastination: What Is It and How Do You Stop?

 By self-sabotaging your sleep schedules, you are putting yourself at risk for sleep deprivation.
 You need between 7-9 hours of sleep at night, and falling under this can take a toll.
 From a lack of deep sleep you might have symptoms like:

 It can be difficult to get out of the mindset of trying to regain your freedom and control over your life since even when someone knows the consequences, they put off sleeping anyway.
-Which leads to this cycle of exhaustion, lack of productivity, and sleep procrastination all over again.
+This leads to this cycle of exhaustion, lack of productivity, and sleep procrastination all over again.
 But there are ways to stop this act of self-sabotage, ultimately though, you need to make the choice to not watch that next episode and hit the hay.

 If sleep procrastination is from work, or with the pandemics style of working from home, it is best to set boundaries around working patterns to separate work and home life.
 Take breaks and disconnect from tasks when the workday is over.
 Try to work in a separate room or have a dedicated ‘work’ area just so you can leave work behind, working in bed might be comfy but it can affect your sleep at night.